civisanalytics/civis-python/docs/parallel.rst

 :func:`python:concurrent.futures.as_completed` and
 :func:`python:concurrent.futures.wait`.

-Fanning out many jobs
+Fanning out Many Jobs
 ---------------------

+The following is an example to run multiple Civis Platform jobs and keep track of them while the Python program isn't blocked and can therefore do other things at the same time.
-Submit one job per chunk of work, keep the futures around, and consume them as they finish.
-It starts several Civis Platform container scripts, each computing ``2 * num1 + num2`` for a different pair of
+Represent each Civis job as a :class:`~civis.futures.CivisFuture`, keep the futures around, and consume them as they finish.
+The example starts several Civis Platform container scripts, each computing ``2 * num1 + num2`` for a different pair of
 arguments: